ralphv/threadosaurus/README.md

 ## Restrictions

+When using Threadosaurus, please keep the following limitations in mind:

-* The worker class should implement interface `Threadosaurus`.
+* The worker class must implement the **Threadosaurus interface**.
-* The worker class can not have `constructor arguments`.
+* The worker class **cannot accept constructor arguments**.
-* The worker class will `not retain member variables` across main thread method calls.
+* The worker class will **not retain member variables** across method calls from the main thread.
-* All methods on the worker class `should be async`.
+* All methods in the worker class **must be asynchronous**.
-* All arguments on methods on the worker class `should be basic types`.
+* All method arguments in the worker class **must be basic types**, complex types cannot be passed to the worker.
-* It's best to design your class methods as pure functions.
+* It is recommended to design your class methods as **pure functions** for better predictability.

 ## License